 Also, if you’re taking an RV for the first time I highly recommend looking for a pull through spot so there is no backing up a large trailer or motor home.

 Any of the national parks are worth a camping adventure.
-There are 130 parks that offer overnight camping, but only 13 of those have full hook-ups for your RV.
+There National Park Service has 130 parks that offer overnight camping, but only 13 of those have full hook-ups for your RV.

 However, the great thing about RV camping is that it’s completely self contained so you can survive without full hook-ups for a few days!

-If I had to pick just one park to camp it would be Yellowstone.
+If I had to pick just one or two parks to camp it would be Yellowstone or the Grand Canyon.

 The park is GORGEOUS and well worth the visit.
 There was nothing we didn’t like about camping in Yellowstone.